There are ongoing reforms to the UK benefit system resulting in changes to benefit entitlement.

 If you decide you want to move to a smaller home, we can give you detailed advice on a variety of options.
 We will give you priority for a transfer but it may take some time for you to move.
 The most realistic option is to find a swap.

-Visit our Changing your home page to find detailed advice on the moving options available to you, including swapping and the Housing Moves scheme.
+Visit our Move to another home page to find detailed advice on the moving options available to you, including swapping and the Housing Moves scheme.

 What are we doing to help you move?